keyboard_arrow_up

 Pneumatic Piping System

-The entire system of pneumatic conduits used to transfer air or other gases between various operating components of the pneumatic system such as pumps, valves and actuators of the pneumatic conveyors.
+The complete system of pneumatic conduits used to transport air or other gases between different components of the pneumatic conveyor system, including pumps, valves, and actuators.

 Pressure